-LOS ANGELES, CA. – Welcome to Pajarito Plateau, a small slice of American Southwest carved out by country-punk band Devastating Karate, now available via CD or digital download.
+LOS ANGELES, CA. – Welcome to Pajarito Plateau, a small slice of American Southwest carved out by country-punk band Devastating Karate.
 Sharing stories from the shores of Venice Beach, to the high desert of rural New Mexico, back to the shackles of Tucson’s Pima County Courthouse, the band’s fifth release serves up dusty folk tales of modern times.
 Complimentary downloads of the new EP are now available for a limited time at devastatingkarate.bandcamp.com

 .
 Albums and downloads are also available at CDBaby.com

 , iTunes and various online outlets.

 The title track kicks off the album with the energy and power of vintage Devastating Karate, before “Grandma Pat” reveals a more mature sound, including a hooky layer of back-country banjo.
 In “Arrested,” the band swaps drums for cajon, resulting in a semi-acoustic take on classic surf-punk, doused in political satire.
 Each tune on the six-song EP features gravelly vocals, delivering a witty perspective on some of the bleaker situations in life.
 Formerly a trio, Pajarito Plateau introduces a new dimension to Devastating Karate’s sound with the addition of Chris Cohick on lead guitar.
 Charles Pasarell remains on bass, Zach Lewis drums and Rat Ratliff still fronts the group on Telecaster.